A Lesson to Learn: Newell Brands Inc. (NWL)

 NWL’s Market Performance

-NWL stocks went up by 3.45% for the week, with a monthly jump of 9.39% and a quarterly performance of -0.21%, while its annual performance rate touched -16.57%.
-The volatility ratio for the week stands at 4.36% while the volatility levels for the past 30 days are set at 3.10% for Newell Brands Inc. The simple moving average for the period of the last 20 days is 4.03% for NWL stocks with a simple moving average of -0.14% for the last 200 days.
+NWL stocks went up by 8.16% for the week, with a monthly jump of 11.23% and a quarterly performance of 10.47%, while its annual performance rate touched -17.12%.
+The volatility ratio for the week stands at 5.30% while the volatility levels for the past 30 days are set at 3.44% for Newell Brands Inc..
+The simple moving average for the period of the last 20 days is 6.66% for NWL stocks with a simple moving average of 3.83% for the last 200 days.

 Analysts’ Opinion of NWL